Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 Don't forget to configure different Discord channels (CHAT_CHANNEL, STATUS_CHANNEL and ADMIN_CHANNEL) for every server, too.
 To add subsequent servers, just follow the steps above, and you're good, unless they are on a different Windows server (see below).

-### Setup Multiple Servers on Multiple Host at the Same Location (_no longer recommended_)
+### Setup Multiple Servers on Multiple Host at the Same Location
 To communicate with DCSServerBot over the network, you need to change two configurations.
 By default, DCSServerBot is configured to be bound to the loopback interface (127.0.0.1) not allowing any external connection to the system.
-This can be changed in dcsserverbot.ini by using the LAN IP address of the Windows server running DCSServerBot instead.
+This can be changed in dcsserverbot.ini by using the LAN IP address of the Windows server running DCSServerBot instead.<br/>

-__Attention:__ .startup and .shutdown commands will only work without issues, if the DCS servers are on the same machine as the bot.
-So you might consider not using this method anymore but install a single bot instance on every server that you use in your network.
+__Attention:__ The scheduler, .startup and .shutdown commands will only work without issues, if the DCS servers are on the same machine as the bot.
+So you might consider installing a bot instance on every server that you use in your network.
 Just configure them as agents (_MASTER = false_) and you are good.

 ### Setup Multiple Servers on Multiple Host at Different Locations
 DCSServerBot is able to run in multiple locations, worldwide.
 In every location, one instance of DCSServerBot is needed to be installed in the local network containing the DCS server(s).